Robust Graph Neural Networks via Unbiased Aggregation: Robust GNNs with Unbiased Aggregation

 Theoretically, the estimation bias in Lasso regression has been discovered and analyzed in high-dimensional statistics~\citep{adaptive_lasso}.
 Statisticians have proposed adaptive Lasso~\citep{adaptive_lasso} and many non-convex penalties such as Smoothly Clipped Absolute Deviation (SCAD)~\citep{scad_regression} and Minimax Concave Penalty (MCP)~\citep{mcp_regression} to alleviate this bias.
 Motivated by these advancements, we propose a Robust and Unbiased Graph signal Estimator (RUGE) as follows:

-where $\rho_\gamma(y)$ denotes the function that penalizes the feature differences on edges by the non-convex MCP:
+where $\rho_\gamma(y)$ denotes the function that penalizes the feature differences on edges by MCP:

-As shown in Figure~\ref{fig:att_demo_rho}, MCP closely approximates the $\ell_1$ penalty when $y$ is small since the quadratic term $\frac{y^2}{2\gamma}$ is negligible, and it becomes a constant value when $y$ is large.
+As shown in Figure~\ref{fig:att_demo_rho}, MCP closely approximates the $\ell_1$ norm when $y$ is small since the quadratic term $\frac{y^2}{2\gamma}$ is negligible, and it becomes a constant value when $y$ is large.
 This transition can be adjusted by the thresholding parameter $\gamma$.
-When $\gamma$ approaches infinity, the penalty $\rho_\gamma(y)$ reduces to the $\ell_1$ penalty.
-Conversely, when $\gamma$ is very small, the ``valley'' of $\rho_\gamma$ near zero is exceptionally sharp, so $\rho_\gamma(y)$ approaches the $\ell_0$ penalty and becomes a constant for a slightly larger $y$.
-This enables RUGE to promote smoothing through reliable edges connecting homophilic nodes and suppress smoothing on edges the node differences exceeding the threshold $\gamma$.
+When $\gamma$ approaches infinity, the penalty $\rho_\gamma(y)$ reduces to the $\ell_1$ norm.
+Conversely, when $\gamma$ is very small, the ``valley'' of $\rho_\gamma$ near zero is exceptionally sharp, so $\rho_\gamma(y)$ approaches the $\ell_0$ norm and becomes a constant for a slightly larger $y$.
+This enables RUGE to suppress smoothing on edges whose node differences exceeding the threshold $\gamma$.
 This not only mitigates the estimation bias against outliers but also maintains the estimation accuracy in the absence of outliers.
-The simulation in Figure~\ref{fig:m_estimator_compare} verifies that our proposed estimator ($\eta(\vx) \coloneqq \rho_{\gamma}(\|\vx\|_2)$) can recover the true mean \revisionemph{despite} the increasing outlier ratio \revisionemph{when the outlier ratio is below the theoretical optimal breakdown point}.
+The simulation in Figure~\ref{fig:m_estimator_compare} verifies that our proposed estimator ($\eta(\vx) \coloneqq \rho_{\gamma}(\|\vx\|_2)$) can recover the true mean despite the increasing outlier ratio when the outlier ratio is below the theoretical optimal breakdown point.